 A former Richmond police detective, London's time in law enforcement dealing with the entire spectrum of human emotions and actions has provided a wealth of experience that he draws on to assist players both on and off the field.
 There are few stressful situations he has not faced - including having a loaded pistol pointed at him and the trigger pulled, only to have the weapon malfunction and not discharge its potentially lethal round.

 London also had the remarkable opportunity to save one of his daughter's lives when he was identified as a perfect match for her rare bone marrow disorder.
 That opportunity is one reason why London is an advocate of servitude and makes sure his players understand and embrace the concept of giving back through a variety of community services activities.
 One of the most visible is the team's annual bone marrow donor registration drive as part of the national "Get in the Game, Save a Life" initiative.
+During his time at UVa more than 600 names have been added to the national bone marrow registry.

 London's biography includes plenty of chapters of football success on the field as well.

-In 2011, he led Virginia to one of its most outstanding seasons as the Cavaliers went 8-4 during the regular season, finished second in the ACC's Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
+In 2011, London led Virginia to one of its most outstanding seasons as the Cavaliers went 8-4 during the regular season, finished second in the ACC's Coastal Division with a 5-3 mark and played Auburn in the 2011 Chick-fil-A Bowl.
 The Cavaliers were one win from advancing to the ACC's Championship game.

 The Virginia turnaround featured four games that the team won in the final seconds.
 Along the way the Cavaliers became the first college football program to ever win road games at Miami and Florida State in the same season on the way to UVa being ranked in the Associated Press Top-25 poll for the first time since the 2007 season.